lukereed1/landing-page-TOP/README.md

 ## General Info

 To create a Landing Page for The Odin Project curriculum.
 Colors and Font styles have been provided.
 Images from Unsplash have been used.
+Currently only styled to work on desktop.

 ## Goals